SyntheticGoop/undersea/README.md

 Which handlers you can pick depends on your route definition.

 You may write a validation function for the responses to all routes as you may not want to trust the other side of the connection.
-The exception to this is the `asSendStreamOnly` as it never receives a response.
+The exception to this is the `asSendStream` as it never receives a response.

 Additionally, for all `stream` type connections, you must set a buffer size.
 If the buffer is full: